Adjunct Associate Research Scholar

 PhD: University of Pennsylvania (’04)

-Trained as an art historian and archaeologist, Agnes Hsu-Tang is an international cultural heritage policy advisor trained in art history and archaeology.
-From 2006 to 2013, Agnes served on UNESCO World Heritage Centre’s scientific committees and participated on three missions to Uzbekistan, Turkmenistan, and Western China; she spoke at international conferences and authored a white paper on the multi-national nominations of the Qhapag Ñan and the Continental Silk Road (Chang’an to Tianshan Corridor), both of which received UNESCO designations in 2014.
+Agnes is an international cultural heritage policy advisor trained in art history and archaeology.
+From 2006 to 2013, Agnes served on UNESCO World Heritage Centre’s scientific committees and participated on three missions to Uzbekistan, Turkmenistan, and Western China; she spoke at international conferences and authored a white paper on the multi-national nominations of the Qhapag Ñan and the Continental Silk Road (Chang’an to Tianshan Corridor).
 From 2013 to 2014, Agnes advised the United States Cultural Property Advisory Committee on the renewal of the bilateral agreement with China to reduce the illicit trafficking of cultural objects.
-Prior to graduate school, Agnes was the special assistant to James R. Lilley in Washington D.C., who had served previously as the US ambassador to China (1989-91) and Korea (1986-89).
+Prior to graduate school, Agnes was the special assistant to James R. Lilley in Washington D.C., who had served as the US ambassador to China (1989-91) and Korea (1986-89).

 Her recent scholarly contributions include two exhibitions, “Chinese in America: Exclusion/Inclusion” at the New-York Historical Society (2014-15 in NYC, permanently at the Chinese Historical Society of America in San Francisco), and “China’s Lost Civilization: The Mystery of Sanxingdui” at the Bowers Museum (2014-15).
-She also contributed to the dramaturgy of a new opera, Paradise Interrupted, which premiered at the 2015 Spoleto USA and 2016 Lincoln Center Festival.
-Trained as a Classical musician, Dr. Hsu-Tang made her debut at the Kennedy Center for the Performing Arts in 1989.
+She also contributed to the dramaturgy and translation of a new opera in Classical Chinese, Paradise Interrupted, which premiered at the 2015 Spoleto USA and 2016 Lincoln Center Festival.
+First trained as a Classical musician, Dr. Hsu-Tang made her debut at the Kennedy Center for the Performing Arts in 1989.